M66B/FairEmail/docs/FAQ-pl-rPL.md

 The authorization of Gmail accounts setup with the quick wizard needs to be periodically refreshed via the [Android account manager](https://developer.android.com/reference/android/accounts/AccountManager).
 This requires contact/account permissions and internet connectivity.

-Błąd *...
-Uwierzytelnianie nie powiodło się ...
+The error *...
+Authentication failed ...
 Account not found ...* means that a previously authorized Gmail account was removed from the device.

 The errors *...
 Authentication failed ...
 No token on refresh ...* means that the Android account manager failed to refresh the authorization of a Gmail account.